Lincoln County schools covid-19 dashboard

 - Parents/guardians should ensure their student is fever free before getting on the school bus or before dropping them off at school each morning.

-- Face masks should be used on school buses when 6ft social distancing is unobtainable for 1st-12th grade students.
+- Face masks should be used on school buses by all students.

 - Students will be assigned seats on buses and are encouraged to sit with household members.